mblarndt/MC_Platformer/README.md

 ## Key Features

- - Slime
+ - Double jump
+ - Save/Load in/from xml file
+ - Configuration variables set in xml file (different from save/load)
- - Slimey
+ - SFX and Music
- - Slime
+ - Animations

 ## Controls